Student Affairs Red Barn Scholarships

 Crowd outside of the Red Barn

 Each year the Division of Student Affairs provides need-based scholarships to assist with student academic pursuits.
-These three endowed programs to date have provided over $97,000 to UofL students since 1988.
-These awards are a tribute to three individuals who gave tirelessly to make the University of Louisville a better place: Mrs. Florence M. Strickler, Dr. Harold Adams, and Dr. Dennis C. Golden.
+These five endowed programs to date have provided over $200,000 to UofL students since 1988.
+These awards are a tribute to five individuals who gave tirelessly to make the University of Louisville a better place: Dr. Harold Adams, Ms. Florence M. Strickler, Dr. Dennis C. Golden, Ms. Essie Jenkins, and Dr. Bridgette Pregliasco.

 The Harold Adams Memorial Scholarship Fund

 In 1987, $5000 was contributed to the Red Barn in memory of Harold Adams, the first Vice-President of Student Life at the University of Louisville.
-The Adams Fund provides scholarships to support freshmen students hailing from two high schools in Henry County, KY, Straight-from-the-Heart Awards of $50 to provide resources for students in need.
-The fund also provides additional emergency awards to students based on financial need.
+The Adams Fund provides scholarships to support freshmen students hailing from Henry County High School or Eminence High School in Henry County, KY.

 The Florence M. Strickler Endowment

 In 1992, the Red Barn Alumni Association established this endowment with a $5000 donation for scholarships to UofL students.
-The late Mrs. Strickler was the wife of Dr. Woodrow M. Strickler, the President of the University of Louisville during the founding of the Red Barn in 1969, and she is affectionately known as the "First Lady of the Red Barn".
-Each year, four $400 scholarships are awarded through this endowed fund.
+The late Mrs. Strickler was the wife of Dr. Woodrow M. Strickler, the President of the University of Louisville during the founding of the Red Barn in 1969, and she is affectionately known as the "First Lady of the Red Barn."
+Each semester, two $1700 scholarships are awarded through this endowed fund.

-The Torchbearer Endowment was established in 1996 through a $10,000 contribution from alumni and friends to the University through the efforts of Dr. Dennis C. Golden, who served as Vice-President of the University of Louisville.
-Four $400 scholarships are awarded annually through this endowment, two of which are named for Essie Jenkins, an outstanding university alumnae, and two in honor of Dr. Golden.
-In addition, there are four $300 scholarships granted through the ACCESS Office: the Dr. Bridgette Pregliasco Torchbearer Scholarships for Adult Learners.
+The Dr. Dennis C. Golden Torchbearer Scholarship was established in 1996 through a $10,000 contribution from alumni and friends to the university through the efforts of Dr. Dennis C. Golden, who served as Vice-President of the University of Louisville.
+Two $500 scholarships are awarded each semester.

 The Essie Jenkins Torchbearer Endowment